xpiu/minimal-markdown-viewer/markdown-viewer/GET_STARTED.md

 ## Need help?

 - Check the main [README.md](README.md) for technical details
-- Open an issue on GitHub
+- Open an issue on GitHub: [https://github.com/xpiu/minimal-markdown-viewer](https://github.com/xpiu/minimal-markdown-viewer)
 - The tool is designed to be simple - if it's not working, something's probably misconfigured

 ## Screenshot